Trump administration proposes sweeping asylum restrictions

-The Justice and Homeland Security departments said asylum-seekers who clear initial screenings will have claims heard by an immigration judge in “streamlined proceedings,” replacing longstanding rules in immigration law.
-They did not elaborate in a brief press release.
+The changes, outlined in 150 pages of legalese, aim to redefine how people qualify for asylum and similar forms of protection to prevent them from being persecuted or tortured if sent home.

-The rules also will allow judges to dismiss cases without court hearings if supporting evidence is determined to be too weak.
-They will define when a claim may be declared “frivolous” and raise the threshold for initial screenings under the United Nations Convention Against Torture.
+Judges will be allowed to dismiss cases without court hearings if supporting evidence is determined to be too weak.
+Rules will define when a claim may be declared “frivolous” and raise the threshold for initial screenings under the United Nations Convention Against Torture.

 The administration will propose new definitions for some ways people qualify for asylum, specifically “political opinion” and membership in a “particular social group.”